5 Baby Sleep Tips: What Helped My Child Snooze More

 When you wake up, alarm bells sound.
 Where is Mommy?
 The last thing you knew, you were in her lap.
 Now, you are alone in this box thing.
 You become scared.
 You start wailing.
 Mommy comes to the rescue, and the only way to put you to sleep is the same thing as before.
 Repeat every night.

 Exhausted from just reading that?
 How about doing it?
 So save yourself the trouble and when you place your peaceful cherub in her bed or bassinet, gently tickle her feet or nudge her to wake up if she has fallen asleep.
 Eventually, I would put my tired baby down when I could still see the whites of his eyes and simply say good night, turn up the sound machine, and walk out.
-A baby needs to learn to fall asleep on his own, so you can fall asleep when you are ready and want to.

 2. Sound Machines

 When nighttime feedings were decreasing and we were aiming for that all-night stretch, we would feel dismayed when our son would start to wake and whine.
 Then, we learned to try pausing first, followed by turning up the sound machine without even leaving our bed (phone-controlled sound machine for the win).
 Worked.
 Like.
 A. Charm.
-Henry was back to sleep in no time, and we could breathe a sigh of relief.
+Our son was back to sleep in no time, and we could breathe a sigh of relief.

 Babies are creatures of habit.
 Already at a young age, they are picking up on cues: When Mommy sits in that chair, she's going to feed me.
 That's the reason why you want to create a bedtime routine.
 It lets baby know, Hey it's almost time to go to bed.
 Start getting sleepy.

-Here is an example of my routine for the first 4 months:
+Here is an example of my routine:

 - Warm, peaceful bath with dimmed lights (not every evening)